 Total: €2000 and up!

 In this blog post, we’re going to dive into each and every bullet point.
 It will give you a clearer idea of the true cost of living in Madeira (for digital nomads).
-There are so many things that factor into the cost of living in Madeira.
-For example living in the capital city of Funchal is going to be more expensive than living in say Santana or some other smaller city around the island.

 If you’re a digital nomad or remote worker planning to spend a month or two in Madeira this post will hopefully give you an idea of what things cost and how much you can expect to pay.

-One major thing to consider is that things like rent are always going to be more expensive the first time you go somewhere.
 Once you get to know some locals or expats, you may be able to get a better deal on renting an apartment.

-The one downside to living in Madeira as a digital nomad is that rent can be fairly expensive, especially if you’re renting alone and are staying in Funchal.
-Everything else (food, activities, coworking space, etc.) is quite affordable and cheaper than in the USA or Western Europe.
+Everything else (food, activities, coworking space, etc.) is quite affordable and cheaper than in the USA and Western Europe.

 Renting an apartment in Madeira